End-time Warnings to the People of God

 Mar 13:22 For false Christs and false prophets shall rise, and shall show signs and wonders, to seduce, if it were possible, even the elect.

-Praise be to God's mercy in maintaining a remnant for His purpose.
+Praise be to God's mercy in maintaining a remnant for His truth.
 God’s remnant is His treasured reserve - those He preserves when the world turns away, not because of their strength but because of His purpose.
 He sees them as faithful witnesses, set apart to carry His truth when others compromise.

 Throughout Scripture, the remnant is never forgotten, never abandoned; they are the ones through whom God continues His work, protects His covenant, and reveals His glory.
 In every generation, He keeps a people for Himself, refined, loyal, and ready for His use (Rom 9:27; 11:5).
-Back to the tribulation:

 Mat 24:22 And except those days should be shortened, there should no flesh be saved: but for the elect's sake those days shall be shortened.